psiphi75/beaglebone-tips/README.md

 One issue I had is that when I plug the BeagleBone into a USB 3.0 port it has issues with creating network.
 But the USB 2.0 ports work.

+#### Still not working

+Another technique is to run the following command as root (on the desktop PC):

+    ifconfig usb0 192.168.7.1

+Where `usb0` is the interface name of your BeagleBone device.
+In my case it's `enx68c90bed2fce`.

+If you are running Ubuntu GNOME then you in the Network settings you need to set the following for *USB Ethernet* under `IPv4`:

+    Addresses: manual
+    Address: 192.168.7.1
+    Netmask: 255.255.255.0
+    Gateway: 0.0.0.0

 ### Port Scan to find the BeagleBone on the network